-- 94. While wages might be higher, employment conditions in the settlements remain precarious.
-Workers claiming their rights are easily dismissed, and supervision of employers by the Israeli authorities in the settlements remains largely absent.
-In an audit conducted in June 2011, the State Comptroller noted the "lack of substantial supervision and enforcement in the field of safety and hygiene", also in factories holding and using dangerous materials.
-It was noted that between 2006 and 2010 only four audits were conducted in the 20 industrial zones/settlements operating in the West Bank. - 95.
-Employment conditions of Palestinian workers in settlements are subject to a system characterised by legal uncertainties.
-Palestinians are contracted under the far less favourable pre-1967 Jordanian labour laws while Israeli citizens in the West Bank are employed under Israeli labour laws.
-In 2007, the Israeli High Court ruled that Israeli labour laws also apply to Palestinian workers, but the ruling which left open the possibility for the parties to agree otherwise is often not enforced.
-Numerous interlocutors told the Mission that this "cheap labour" from the numerous Palestinian villages in convenient commuting distance represents an additional incentive for enterprises to move to the settlements.
+95. The employment conditions of Palestinian workers in settlements are subject to a system characterized by legal uncertainties.
+Palestinians are contracted under the far less favourable pre-1967 Jordanian labour laws, while Israeli citizens in the West Bank are employed under Israeli labour laws.
+Although the High Court of Israel ruled in 2007 that Israeli labour laws also applied to Palestinian workers, the ruling - which left open the possibility for the parties to agree otherwise - is often not enforced.
+Numerous interlocutors told the mission that this "cheap labour" from the numerous Palestinian villages within convenient commuting distance represented an additional incentive for enterprises to move to the settlements.

-C. Impact of Businesses
+C. Impact of businesses

-- 96. Information gathered by the mission shows that business enterprises have enabled, facilitated and profited, directly and indirectly, from the construction and growth of the settlements.
-In addition to the previously mentioned violations of Palestinian workers rights, the Mission identified a number of business activities and related issues that raise particular human rights violations concerns.
-They include: - The supply of equipment and materials facilitating the construction and the expansion of settlements and the Wall and associated infrastructures; - The supply of surveillance and identification equipment for settlements, the Wall and checkpoints directly linked with settlements; - The supply of equipment for demolition of housing and property, destruction of agricultural farms, greenhouses, olives groves and crops,; - The supply of security services, equipment and materials to businesses operating in settlements; - The provision of services and utilities supporting the maintenance and existence of settlements, including transport; - Banking and financial operations helping to develop, expand or maintain settlements and their activities, including loans for housing and development of businesses; - The use of natural resources, in particular water and land, for business purposes; - · Pollution, dumping and transfer of waste to Palestinian villages;
+- 96. Information gathered by the mission showed that business enterprises have, directly and indirectly, enabled, facilitated and profited from the construction and growth of the settlements.
+In addition to the previously mentioned violations of Palestinian worker rights, the mission identified a number of business activities and related issues that raise particular human rights violations concerns.
+They include: - The supply of equipment and materials facilitating the construction and the expansion of settlements and the wall, and associated infrastructures - The supply of surveillance and identification equipment for settlements, the wall and checkpoints directly linked with settlements - The supply of equipment for the demolition of housing and property, the destruction of agricultural farms, greenhouses, olives groves and crops - The supply of security services, equipment and materials to enterprises operating in settlements - The provision of services and utilities supporting the maintenance and existence of settlements, including transport - Banking and financial operations helping to develop, expand or maintain settlements and their activities, including loans for housing and the development of businesses - The use of natural resources, in particular water and land, for business purposes - Pollution, and the dumping of waste in or its transfer to Palestinian villages - Captivity of the Palestinian financial and economic markets, as well as practices that disadvantage Palestinian enterprises, including through restrictions on movement, administrative and legal constraints - Use of benefits and reinvestments of enterprises owned totally or partially by settlers for developing, expanding and maintaining the settlements - 97.
+It is with the full knowledge of the current situation and the related liability risks that business enterprises unfold their activities in the settlements and contribute to their maintenance, development and consolidation.
+Industrial parks in settlements, such as Barkan and Mishor Edomim, offer numerous incentives, including tax breaks, low rents and low labour costs.
+Economic activities in these zones are growing.
+A number of banks provide mortgage loans for home buyers and special loans for building projects in settlements.
+They also provide financial services to businesses in settlements and, in some cases, are physically present there.